PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | Week	| 201726	| groups.google.com	| 63.37|
 | Week	| 201726	| yahoo	| 20.39|

-:point_right: Direct traffic and Google consistently rank as the highest and second-highest sources of revenue over both weekly and monthly periods
+:arrow_right: Direct traffic and Google consistently rank as the highest and second-highest sources of revenue over both weekly and monthly periods

 ### **Query 4: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017**
 ```SQL